nishlumi/microstudio-library-gameui/doc/doc.md

 Please refer to the GitHub page (https://github.com/nishlumi/microstudio-library-gameui).

 ## How to Use

 ### Basic Usage

-1. First, create an instance of the `GUISystem` class.
+1. First, create an instance of the GUISystem class.

-    *   Only instantiate `GUISystem` once during the game.
+* Please instantiate only one GUISystem during the game.

-2. Next, get the `GameUIManager` instance, which is `uimanager`.
+2. If necessary, get the GameUIManager class instance, ``uimanager``.

-    *   The most important class in this library is `GameUIManager`.
+* The most important class in this library is ``GameUIManager``.

-3. To group UIs, add a new UI group name using `addGroup`.
+3. To group UIs, add a new UI group name with ``addGroup``.

-    *   If you don't need to separate groups, you can use the default "default" group.
+* If you don't need to separate groups, you can use the initially prepared "default" group.

 4. Define your desired UI elements.
-5. Add the UI to a specified group using the `add` method of `GameUIManager`.
+5. Add the UI to a specified group using the `GameUIManager`'s add method.

 * By specifying the group name added with `addGroup`, you can organize UIs into any group.

-6. In the `update` function, call `GUISystem.update` and `GUISystem.uiupdate`.
-Call **`uiupdate` for each UI group**.
+6. In the update function, call `GUISystem.update` and `GUISystem.uiupdate`. **`uiupdate` is called for each UI group.**
-7. In the `draw` function, call `GUISystem.uidraw`.
-This should also be called for each UI group.
+7. In the draw function, call `GUISystem.uidraw`.
+This is also called for each UI group.

 ```
 init = function()